julianchurchill/text-adventure-editor/README.md

 ====

-- [FEATURE] Import button to load a model in a text file DONE - Add model.locations() to text-adventure so we can extract all the deserialised locations DONE - Add Item.actions() to text-adventure so we can extract all the deserialised item actions DONE - Add Item.canBeUsedWithItemIDs() to text-adventure so we can extract all the deserialised items DONE - Add Item.useIsNotRepeatable() to text-adventure so we can extract all the deserialised items
+- [FEATURE] Import button to load a model in a text file DONE - Add Item.useIsNotRepeatable() to text-adventure so we can extract all the deserialised items DONE - Add Item.actions() to text-adventure so we can extract all the deserialised item actions
   - [BUG] Exit.DirectionHint deserialisation is not working
   - [BUG] Item.midSentenceCasedName() deserialisation is not working
   - Assign a suitable x,y to each location - lay out in a simple grid to start off with